udondan/cdk-ec2-key-pair/README.md

 ## CDK compatibility

 - Version 3.x is compatible with the CDK v2.
 - Version 2.x is compatible with the CDK v1.
-There won't be regular updates for this.
+There won't be updates for this.

 ## Usage